Storm hunter flies into Hurricane Ian

-WASHINGTON (Nexstar) — As part of the efforts to collect scientific data on hurricanes, and accurately forecast the path and strength of the storms, hurricane hunters from NOAA fly directly into storms.
+WASHINGTON (Nexstar) — As part of the efforts to collect scientific data on hurricanes, and accurately forecast the path and strength of the storms, hurricane hunters from the National Oceanic and Atmospheric Administration fly directly into storms.

 One of those hunters, Nick Underwood, flew into the strongest part of Hurricane Ian on Wednesday.
 He said it was the most intense storm he has ever flown into.